 Mark Deutschmann is a visionary and leader in the revitalization of Nashville’s urban neighborhoods and public spaces.
 He has worked with members of the community, city leaders, and nonprofit organizations for over thirty years to breathe new life into Nashville neighborhoods, helping to create the dynamic, in-demand city that is still growing and thriving today.

-Mark has been selling real estate since 1986 and founded his companies, Village Real Estate and Core Development in 1996 and 2003, respectively.
+Mark has been selling real estate since 1986 and founded Village Real Estate and Core Development in 1996 and 2003, respectively.
+Today, he is founder and chair emeritus of Village, where he leads his CityLiving Group sales team, and president of Core.
 Mark’s passion for community improvement stretches far beyond selling homes.
 His leadership also includes helping build out Nashville’s greenway system, creating walkable communities, and strengthening transportation systems.

 Mark is the chair of the Urban Land Institute Nashville District Council, and he served as president of Greenways for Nashville for six and a half years.
 In addition, he is the Founder of Go Green, a program that helps homeowners and business owners complete strategic energy retrofits to save on utility costs and reduce waste.
 Mark also serves on the Mayor’s Livable Nashville Committee and the Transit and Affordability Task Force.
 An accomplished juggler, Mark holds degrees in zoology and Spanish and an MBA in international management.
 He and his wife, Sherry, live in Nashville’s Hillsboro Village neighborhood.